wm9610/TODO/README.md

 The frontend part is built with React and Material UI, while backend part is built with Express and connected to MongoDB.

 Improvement to this project in future:
--jwt and password encryption implementation
+- jwt and password encryption implementation
--error handling for frontend and backend
+- error handling for frontend and backend
--customize theme and dark mode for Material UI
+- customize theme and dark mode for Material UI
--edit TODO item
+- edit TODO item
--use cloud MongoDB instead of local
+- use cloud MongoDB instead of local
--deploy website
+- deploy website